mateuszlichwiarz/Training_Diary/readme.md

 Training diary for powerlifters.
 Technologies: PHP/Symfony4, Twig3, Html5, css3, bootstrap4
+Bootstrap theme is from bootswatch.com.
+'Darkly' Made by Thomas Park :)
 About:
 Training diary have simple authentification system.
 The application allows for adding new progres in exercises in user training plan located in homepage.